How I Got Over 100 Reviews on Amazon in Less Than 3 Weeks

 What’s the catch?

-Story Cartel needs to survive like any service and they offer pay for services via advertising of your book to their 11,000+ members.
-But if you don’t use their advertising, the service itself is free!
+Story Cartel needs to survive like any service and they offer pay for services via advertising of your book to their members.

 Your book will be available on Story Cartel for 20 days (just under 3 weeks).

 I’ve gotta tell you, it is nice to have an option like Story Cartel that makes getting reviews so much easier.
 You don’t have to convince anyone and you’re willing to accept unbiased reviews.